UoMResearchIT/matlab-novice/episodes/05-scripts.md

 ## Comments

-You might have noticed that we described what we want our code to do using the percent sign: `%`.
+You might have noticed that we described what we want our code to do in lines starting withg the percent sign: `%`.
 This is another plus of writing scripts: you can comment your code to make it easier to understand when you come back to it after a while.